Arash-Khosravi/Projects/README.md

 # My-Projects
 All my projects and interests related to Data Science and Machine learning

-Current project --> Customer Segmentation and purchase prediction
+Current project --> Customer Segmentation and purchase prediction The project will be uploded comple when its done

 --------------------------